gajanan-choudhary/htopy/README.md

 ## License
-The licensing spirit of this code is very much same as that of [SWIG](http://www.swig.org/legal.html), that is, the `htopy` source code is to remain GPL'd, whereas `htopy` output is free for users based on their choice/requirements.
+The licensing spirit of this code is very much same as that of [SWIG](http://www.swig.org/legal.html), that is, the `htopy` source code is to remain GPL'd, whereas `htopy` output is free for users to use based on their choice/requirements.
 Note that the `htopy`-generated output code for your input C software may be governed by the licensing terms of that C software.